Denis Gizatullin

-Denis Gizatullin (born 11 March 1983 in Oktiabrsky, Russia) is a former international motorcycle speedway rider and former captain of the Russian national team.
+Denis Rashitovich Gizatullin (born 11 March 1983 in Oktiabrsky, Russia) is a former international motorcycle speedway rider and former captain of the Russian national team.
+He earned 15 caps for the Russia national team.

 Career

-He is a two times Russian champion.
+He is a two times Russian champion, having won the Russian national championship in 2007 and 2008.

+Gizatullin was part of the Lokomotiv Daugavpils team that first competed in the Polish leagues in 2005.
+In 2005 he represented Russia in the 2005 World Cup.

-He first rode in the British leagues in 2007 for Eastbourne Eagles.
+Gizatullin first rode in the British leagues in 2007 for Eastbourne Eagles.
 Although he only rode one match in 2007 he returned to the club for the 2012 and 2013 seasons.